Syllabus bites Electricity

 Electricity can be dangerous.
 You certainly don’t want an electric current to pass through you!

-Explore Ausgrid’s Learning resources or go straight to the Kids Safety Zone.
-You could also explore Lesson 1 from Electric Kids to find some dos and don’ts about electricity.
+Explore Ausgrid’s Learning resources1 or go straight to the Kids Safety Zone2.
+You could also explore Lesson 1 from Electric Kids3 to find some dos and don’ts about electricity.

 Create a circuit